 So you like to get into the business, but what is video production all about?

-So you like to get into the video production business because you think it’s an industry that is cool, interesting, adventurous, gets you travelling around and it pays pretty well.
-You know what?
-You are absolutely right.
-It is all of the above but you really need to be an ace in the industry.
+All you’ve heard is that the video production industry is cool, interesting, adventurous, gets you travelling around and it pays pretty well.
+Well, they are not bluffing, you’ve heard it right.
+It is all of the above, but you really need to be an ace in the industry.
 How to get there?
 Well, knowing the basics will be a fantastic start.

 Once filming is complete and you hear someone yell out “it’s a wrap!”, you can finally go to bed!
 Just kidding.
 It’s Post-Production time.
-This is the time when either the director or producer will sit-in with the editor for the last few stages of the project although we have worked with a couple of editors who work best independently.
+This is the time when either the director or producer will sit-in with the video editor for the last few stages of the project although we have worked with a couple of editors who work best independently.
 Still, within the post-production process, there are still a few stages to get into.

-The first cut is usually called a Rough Cut, and the final version will be called the Answer Print.
+The first cut is usually called a Rough Cut, and the finished video will be called the Answer Print.
 When the director or producer is happy with the visuals, they’ll “lock the picture,” and the sound editing can begin.
 Editing software we recommend is Final Cut Pro X although some would prefer Premier Pro.
 There is a great article comparing the 2.
 Final Cut Pro vs. Premier Pro

 Next up: Sound and Music Edit